illinois/cs340-fa22-pixel-board-shared-middleware/README.md

 Response Status Codes: If the request is successful, a `200 OK` is returned.

-Response Data: JSON containing the following keys: `"width"` and `"height"` specifying the dimensions of the pixel board; `"palette"` containing an array of hex-color codes (the indices of which are used in `/update-pixel` requests); and `"pixel_rate"` indicating the amount of time that must be waited between pixel update requests (in milliseconds).
+Response Data: JSON containing the following keys: `"width"` and `"height"` specifying the dimensions of the pixel board; and `"palette"` containing an array of hex-color codes (the indices of which are used in `/update-pixel` requests).

 ---

 **GET** `/pixels`

 This method is exactly as specified in the project requirements, but also supports ETag caching.
+A request to `/pixels` can only be made when a PG is able to update the pixel board.

+Request Data: An `id` that contains your ID token.

 Request Headers: Optionally, a `If-None-Match` header may be used to include an ETag.
 If the ETag matches the most recent data available, the client may use its cached copy.